 - You will see a notification that the service is meant for Windows users.
 Click on ‘Continue’.

-- The size of the uploaded data will be calculated, and your ‘Free’ price tag and the option to continue will be displayed.
+- The size of the uploaded data will be calculated, and your quote will be displayed.

 - The platform assigns you with a transfer ID that is used instead of the real name of your file or folder for security purposes.

-At the moment, you can add services such as 5 additional downloads of your file or folder, 14 additional days of storage and file insurance.
+If the need arise, you can add extra services, such as 7 additional downloads of your file or folder, 76 additional days of storage and file insurance.
 Do so if you like and go ahead with your upload process.
-This way you can upload your old games’ data or record and share gameplay with your friends to download and enjoy it on their Windows 10 systems.
+That way, you can upload your old games’ data or record and share gameplay with your friends to download and enjoy it on their Windows 10 systems.